 1049BCE: The Olympians longed for the exciting times prior to the Trojan war.
 What was so great about the Heroic Age?
 Monsters!
 The Olympians dredged up all sorts of monsters from Tartarus.
 Trolls, sea serpents, krakens, giants, chimeras, basilisks, beholders, lycanthropes, dinosaurs, and even dragons!
 All of these beasts and more were set upon the mortals of Cimmeria.

-1046BCE: A red dragon named Kenderax attacked Fangaroot along with thousands of Kobold soldiers.
-Kenderax incinerated Karnafaust in the initial attack, preventing any organized defense against the draconic invasion.
-Without leadership the Dwarven citizens fled south.
+1046BCE: A red dragon named Kenderax attacked Fangaroot along with thousands of kobold soldiers.
+Kenderax incinerated Karnafaust and most of the royal family in the initial attack.
+Without leadership the dwarves were unable to organize an effective defense against the draconic invasion.
+Fangaroot was abandoned and the dwarven population fled to the south along the Black River.

-1044BCE: Orc culture always promoted physical combat as a rite of passage for the young.
-After the end of the Goblin War young Orcs had started fighting each other to prove their worth.
-The elders of the tribes saw the self-destructive path this would lead the Orc race down.
-They directed the violent energy of the Orc youth outwards instead of inwards, specifically towards the Shacklack Desert.
-Many Orcs traveled into the Shacklack to slay the myriad of monstrosities in the desert.
+Orc culture always promoted physical combat as a rite of passage for the young.
+After the end of the Goblin War young orcs had started fighting each other to prove their worth.
+The elders of the tribes saw the self-destructive path this would lead the orc race down.
+They directed the violent energy of the orc youth outwards instead of inwards, specifically towards the Shacklack Desert.
+Many orcs traveled into the Shacklack to slay the myriad of monstrosities in the desert.

 1034BCE: The Antenator created the Silver Tower at the center of Crux and took up residence there.
 His persisting influence emanated from the Tower keeping the numerous undead of the city easily controlled by the city’s living residents.
 While the Antenator occasionally addressed the people of Crux, approaching him was now impossible.
 Entrance into the Tower required passing a series of insurmountable trials.